WHAT TO DO IN PORTOFINO IN 1 DAY

-To be honest, I was a bit disappointed by how small Portofino actually is.
+Most buildings are lined up along the shores but you can also walk up the hill for some better views.
+I was a bit disappointed by how small Portofino actually is.
+It really is a tiny place – not comparable with villages like Porto Venere.
 However, this also means that you can get around easily on foot.
 Just wear comfortable shoes to discover the village at your own speed.

 Where to Stay in Portofino

-In case you want to stay overnight in Portofino, you can choose from several hotels – be warned, accommodation prices are very high and there are not many (so booking in early, especially during peak-season travel, is probably the best idea).
+In case you want to stay overnight in Portofino, you can choose from several hotels.
+Be warned, accommodation prices are very high, and there are not many (booking in early, especially during peak-season travel, is probably the best idea).

-Luxury hotel in Portofino: If you want to stay in a luxury hotel in Portofino, this 5star hotel might be the best choice – check out Belmond Hotel Splendido
+- If you want to stay in a luxury hotel in Portofino, this 5-star hotel might be the best choice – check out Belmond Hotel Splendido

-Looking for an affordable place to stay in Portofino?
-Let me know when you find something – because there basically is not budget accommodation.
-See yourself and check out all hotels and rates here.
+- Looking for an affordable place to stay in Portofino?
+Let me know when you find something – because basically there is not any budget accommodation.
+See for yourself and check out all hotels and rates here.

-With only 400 inhabitants, Portofino is tiny – and the actual list of attractions and activities is not long.
-So, here are my tips for the best things to do in Portofino.
+Portofino is small, like really small, with only 400 inhabitants.
+The actual list of Portofino attractions and activities is not long, but here are the best things to do in Portofino.

 Check out the Harbor and the Piazzetta

-The colorful harbor, with its brightly-painted houses, represents the Italian Riveria at its best.
+The colorful harbor, with its brightly painted houses, represents the Italian Riviera at its best.

-With several cafes and restaurants lined up along the harbor and the Piazetta, it gets lively and busy on warmer days.
+Several cafes and restaurants are lined up along the harbor and the Piazetta.
+It gets lively and busy on warmer days.